tesseract-ocr/tessdoc/Compiling.md

 ```
 then double check you have installed autoconf-archive and restart Tesseract installation process (`./autogen.sh, `./configure` ...).

 If configure fails with such error "configure: error: Leptonica 1.74 or higher is required.
 Try to install libleptonica-dev package." and you are sure you have installed leptonica (for example in /usr/local) then probably pkg-config is not looking at your install folder (check with "pkg-config --variable pc_path pkg-config").

 A solution is to set PKG_CONFIG_PATH : example :
 `PKG_CONFIG_PATH=/usr/local/lib/pkgconfig LIBLEPT_HEADERSDIR=/usr/local/include ./configure --with-extra-includes=/usr/local/include --with-extra-libraries=/usr/local/lib`

-Since we have to compile leptonica to use version 1.74, we should use `LDFLAGS="-L/usr/local/lib" CFLAGS="-I/usr/local/include" make` instead of make for Tesseract.

 On some systems autotools does not create m4 directory automatically (giving the error: "configure: error: cannot find macro directory 'm4'").
 In this case you must create m4 directory (`mkdir m4`), and then rerun the above commands starting with ./configure.